(As told to Anupama Kondayya)

 So it was just a worry about his food and health but that led to the question – why should it be so difficult and worrisome for wives to take a vacation for a few days when husbands have been gifted with all the faculties that are needed to be engaged in cooking and taking care of themselves?

 Or doing the laundry for that matter.
 Dusting.
 Cleaning the bathrooms.
 Choosing furniture and upholstery.
 Deciding the décor.
-None of these activities that are essential to running a household are dependent on gender-specific faculties.
+None of these activities that are essential to running a household is dependent on gender-specific faculties.
 And yet, most of these are usually gender-divided by social definition.
 Women are the queens of most households in India.
 They organize the meals, the feasts.
 They decorate the house.
 They may give out instructions and the men may ‘help’ them.
 But it’s women that run the house, right?
 They’re in charge.

 Related reading: 10 reasons why Indian couples fight